Netflix/falcor/documentation/paths.md

 ## PathSets

-A PathSet is a human-readable short-hand for a set of Paths.
-Any [Models](http://netflix.github.io/falcor/documentation/model.html) method which can accept multiple Paths, can also accept multiple PathSets.
+A PathSet is a human-readable shorthand for a set of Paths.
+Any [Model](http://netflix.github.io/falcor/documentation/model.html) method which can accept multiple Paths, can also accept multiple PathSets.

 In other words of writing this...